lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 To get the password out of a the password manager you will need to enter your encrpytion key passphrase in the :guilabel:`Password` field.

 To add a folder to put passwords in press the folder button with a :guilabel:`+` on it.
 To get an existing password into a folder left click and drag that password into the folder on the main list.
+To add a password to a folder right click on the folder and select :guilabel:`Add password`.

 Version
 -------